Leadership

 Active in the community, Melissa is on the board of directors of Habitat for Humanity of Northern Virginia, where she works to empower the underserved.
 She also serves on the board of Washington West Film Festival, which donates all proceeds to charity.
 Melissa is a founding member of the Corporate Leadership Council of the Women in Military Service for America Memorial at Arlington National Cemetery, where she works as an advocate for the memorial and helps address challenges facing military women, past and present.

-Phyllis is a Registered Nurse and holds two Master’s degrees, two Bachelor of Science degrees, and a certificate in Non-Profit Management from Duke University.
-She attended the Defense Language Institute for both German and Spanish.
-She is a graduate of the Program in Advanced Security Studies at the George C. Marshall Center and School in Garmisch, Germany.
-She has received numerous military decorations and awards ranging from the Legion of Merit to the Army Parachutist Badge.
-She has been inducted into the Army Women’s Foundation Hall of Fame and the U.S. Veterans Hall of Fame.
-She is President of the Military Women’s Memorial, the only major national memorial honoring more than 3 Million women who have defended America from the Revolutionary War to today.
-Secretary of Defense, Lloyd Austin, has appointed her to the Reserve Forces Policy Board.
+She is President of the Women in Military Service for America Memorial Foundation – the only major national memorial honoring the 3 Million women who have defended America from the Revolutionary War to today.
+The Secretary of Defense, Lloyd Austin, has appointed her to the Reserve Forces Policy Board.
 She is a member of the Board of Directors for Policy Vets and the Association of the United States Army (AUSA).
 She is also a Senior Fellow at AUSA.
-Phyllis serves as an Army Reserve Ambassador for Maryland which is afforded the rights, privileges, and protocol status equivalent to that of a 2-Star General Officer.

 In March 2020, Phyllis was named a Power Player of the Week on Fox News Sunday with Chris Wallace.
-View the video Here.
+View the Video Here.

 Honorary Board Chairwomen